 12V Chargeable Jump Starter

 This incredible little accessory might just be the best van life tech gadget on the list.
-Not only can this little power bank jump your dead car battery, but it also charge devices, works as a flashlight, and even has a built in compass.
+Not only can this power bank jump your dead car battery, but it also fast charge devices, works as a flashlight, and has a built in compass.

 Propane Camping Stove